swcarpentry/r-novice-inflammation/_episodes/15-supp-loops-in-depth.md

 No, they are not! *If* you follow some golden rules:

- 1. Don't use a loop when a vectorised alternative exists
+ 1. Don't use a loop when a vectorized alternative exists
  2. Don't grow objects (via `c`, `cbind`, etc) during the loop - R has to create a new object and copy across the information just to add a new element or row/column
  3. Allocate an object to hold the results and fill it in during the loop